hongyehu/PyClifford/README.md

 - QuTip
 - Matplotlib

-One can create a virtual environment containing necessary dependences with `conda env create -f env/miniClifford.yml`
+*For MacOS user:* you can create a virtual environment containing necessary dependences with `conda env create -f env/miniClifford.yml`